 Is there financial aid for Focus Collegiate?

 Generally no. Focus Collegiate is not a “qualified educational institution” in the eyes of the FAFSA or the IRS.
 However, many of our students take advantage of their financial aid awards and scholarships from their university.
 Occasionally, some families utilize tax strategies for funding Focus Collegiate.
+Additional savings can be accessed through the ABLE Act for current or future 529 holders.
 Please ask for details during the admissions process.

 Why don’t you charge by the hour?